gesior/otclient/README.md

     prepareClient(1076, '/things/1076/items.otb', '/map.otbm', 8)

-	with you client protocol version, valid paths to items.otb and map.otbm, and number of threads to run [Paths are relational, so start path with '/' to start in folder 'data', access to other folders in computer is blocked]
+	with you client protocol version, valid paths to items.otb and map.otbm, and number of threads (in example it's 8) to run [Paths are relational, so start path with '/' to start in folder 'data', access to other folders in computer is blocked]

 7. OTClient will show in 10-50 seconds (it will freez client, do not close it, just wait) something like [pink text]: